EddyTheAnimator1/Rec-Room-Patches/README.md

 # Installation
 1. Go to https://github.com/EddyTheAnimator1/Rec-Room-Patches/releases and download the latest Release.exe
-2. Put the Release.exe in a folder (It downloads Depotdownloader)
+2. Put the Release.exe in a folder to stay organized (It downloads Depotdownloader)

 If you want to know how it works.
 Check out https://github.com/EddyTheAnimator1/Rec-Room-Patches/blob/main/Release.py